-- 1. All Students are provided with opportunities to be successful in both Literacy and Numeracy. - 2.
-Student achievement levels increase in both Literacy and Numeracy from previous year overall.
-Growth is consistently tracked through online data collection. - 3.
-Staff demonstrate a willingness, drive and ability to promote and encourage Literacy and Numeracy skill development through the use of technology.
+- All Students are provided with opportunities to be successful in both Literacy and Numeracy.
+Student achievement levels increase in both Literacy and Numeracy from previous year overall. - 2.
+Staff demonstrate a willingness, drive and ability to recognize challenges and develop strategies to move forward in a positive and productive manner.